coursera-dl/coursera-dl/README.md

     > install py-beautifulsoup
     > install py-argparse
     > install py24-distribute  # for "py-setuptools", the obsolete name

+If you are using pip, you can directly install all the dependancies from the requirements file using `pip install -r requirements.txt`.

 2\.
 Create a Coursera.org account and enroll in a class. e.g. http://saas-class.org